 - Incorporation of closed kinetic chain activities like mini squats and step-ups.

-- Use of stationary bike for gentle cycling.
+- Riding a stationary bike for gentle exercise.

 4. Intermediate Rehabilitation (6-12 weeks)